-2.NBT.A.
-Understand place value.
+2.NBT.A Understand place value.

-- 1. Understand that the three digits of a three-digit number represent amounts of hundreds, tens, and ones.
-Understand: - a.
-100 can be thought of as a bundle of ten tens-called a "hundred." - b.
+- Understand that the three digits of a three-digit number represent amounts of hundreds, tens, and ones.
+Understand: - 1. ; e.g., 706 equals 7 hundreds, 0 tens, and 6 ones.
+Understand the following as special cases: - a.
+100 can be thought of as a bundle of ten tens called a

+"hundred." b.
 The numbers 100, 200, 300, 400, 500, 600, 700, 800, 900 refer to one, two, three, four, five, six, seven, eight, or nine hundreds (and 0 tens and 0 ones).

-Example: The number 241 can be expressed as 2 hundreds + 4 tens + 1 one or as 24 tens + 1 one or as 241 ones.

-- 2. Count within 1000; skip-count by fives, tens, and 100s.
-Identify patterns in skip counting starting at any number. - 3.
-Read and write numbers from 0 to 1,000 using standard form, expanded form and word form.

-Example: The number two-hundred forty-one written in standard form is 241 and in expanded form is 200 + 40 + 1.

-4. Compare two three-digit numbers based on meanings of the hundreds, tens, and ones digits, recording the results of comparisons with the symbols >, =, and <.
+Example : The number 241 can be expressed as 2 hundreds + 4 tens + 1 one or as 24 tens + 1 one or as 241 ones.
+2. Count within 1000; skip-count by 5s, 10s, and 100s.
+Identify patterns in skip counting starting at any number.
+2. 3.
+Read and write numbers to 1000 using standard form, expanded form, and word form. base-ten numerals, number-names, and expanded form.
+Example : The number two-hundred forty-one written in standard form is 241 and in expanded form is $200 + 40 + 1$.
+4. 4.
+Compare two three-digit numbers based on meanings of the hundreds, tens, and ones digits, recording the results of comparisons with the symbols-using >, =, and < symbols to record the results of comparisons.
+1 2.NBT.B.

-□ 2.NBT.B.
 Use place value understanding and properties of operations to add and subtract.

-5. Fluently add and subtract whole numbers within 100 using understanding of place value and properties of operations.

-Clarification: Fluency is reached when students are proficient, i.e., when they display accuracy, efficiency, and flexibility.

-- 6. Add up to four two-digit numbers using strategies based on place value and properties of operations. - 7.
-Add and subtract whole numbers within 1000 by using physical, visual, and symbolic representations, with an emphasis on place value, properties of operations, and/or the relationships between addition and subtraction. - a.
-Understand that in adding or subtracting three-digit numbers, one adds or subtracts hundreds and hundreds, tens and tens, ones and ones. - b.
-Understand that sometimes it is necessary to compose or decompose tens or hundreds.

-Example: Students may use equations to represent their strategies based on place value such as: 324 + 515 = (300 + 500) + (20 + 10) + (4 + 5) = 839.
+5. Fluently add and subtract whole numbers within 100 using understanding of strategies based on place value and, properties of operations.
+5. Clarification: Fluency is reached when students are proficient, i.e., when they display accuracy, efficiency, and flexibility.
+Add up to four two-digit numbers using strategies based on place value and properties of operations.
+Add and subtract whole numbers within 1000, using physical, visual and symbolic representations, which an emphasis concrete models or drawings and strategies based on place value, properties of operations, and/or the relationships between addition and subtraction; relate the strategy to a- written method.
+Understand that in adding or subtracting three- digit numbers, one adds or subtracts hundreds and hundreds, tens and tens, ones and ones; b.
+Understand that and sometimes it is necessary to compose or decompose tens or hundreds.
+Example: Students may use equations to represent their strategies based on place value such as: $324 + 515 = (300 + 500) + (20 + 10) + (4 + 5) = 839$.

-- 8. Use mental strategies to add or subtract a number that is ten more, ten less, one hundred more and one hundred less than a given three-digit number. - 9.
-Explain why addition and subtraction strategies work, using place value and the properties of operations.
+8. Use mental strategies to add or subtract a number that is ten more, ten less, one hundred more and one hundred less than a given three-digit number.